y3rbiadit0/gpu-comm-benchmark/implementations/sycl_oneccl/README.md

 # SYCL + oneCCL

-Scaffold for SYCL kernels using oneCCL communication.
+SYCL vector add using oneCCL collectives: broadcast for input distribution and allreduce for result collection.